Glossary

 - Dream shard / candy

-- Dream shards from research and leveling; used for evolutions and other upgrades.
+- Dream shards from research and leveling; used for evolutions, leveling (with candy), and pot expansion.
+Can become a bottleneck when leveling many Pokémon quickly.
 Candy is species-specific and used to level up that species.

 - Research rank